-Chronic pain is defined as pain that lasts longer than 6 months.
-Unfortunately, people in car accidents often fall into this group along with 100 Million other Americans.
+Chronic pain is defined as pain that lasts longer than six months.
+Unfortunately, people in car accidents often fall into this group along with 100 million other Americans.

 Chronic pain can be excruciating and either partially or totally incapacitating.
 It takes an emotional toll on the person in pain as well as his or her family.

 The emotional toll can make the pain even worse.
-Stress, anxiety and depression interact in complex ways and can interfere with the body’s production of natural painkillers, and increase production of substances than can amplify pain in the body such as cortisol.
+Stress, anxiety, and depression interact in complex ways and can interfere with the body’s production of natural painkillers and increase the production of substances than can amplify pain in the body such as cortisol.
 This can become a vicious cycle.

 Treatment of chronic pain encompasses physical as well as psychological approaches.